LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 ### Parameter File Structure

 Parameter files are all key-value pairs (i.e., Python dictionary), with multiple levels of nesting.
-The model runs with 3 main levels in a hierarchy:
+The model runs with 4 main levels in a hierarchy:

-- `global`: global parameters that are common across all programs in a simulation or set of simulations such as system parameters, etc.
+- `simulation setting`: global simulation setting parameters that are common across all programs in a simulation or set of simulations such as system parameters, etc.
+- `virtual world`: virtual world parameters that are used to create the virtual world which the different emissions reduction programs are applied to.
-- `program`: program parameters that relate to a specific emissions reduction program (or lack thereof), of which there could be multiple within a given simulation.
+- `program`: program parameters that are used to define a specific emissions reduction program (or lack thereof).
 Commonly, an 'alternative' custom program is compared to a defined regulatory program.
 Many programs can be compared at once.
 - `method`: emissions reduction methods (e.g., specific LDAR technologies and work practices and/or LDAR service provider companies) that are deployed within a program.
 Methods are specified in a given program for deployment and multiple methods may be used at once (e.g., satellite + aircraft + OGI follow-up + routine AVO)

 Although a single program can be evaluated on its own, a typical simulation would compare at least two programs: a reference program and one or more test programs.
 Including a baseline program is also common.